Eyelid Surgery (Blepharoplasty) in New York City with Dr. Shridharani

 A lower eyelid blepharoplasty is a surgical procedure performed to remove extra fat and skin on the lower eyelids to lessen the appearance of “sad eyes” and fatigue.
 This gives the appearance of a nicer transition from the lower eyelid to the cheek without a bulging appearance.

-Q: Do I have to have general anesthesia for my procedure?
+Do I have to have general anesthesia for my eyelid surgery?

 Select individuals may be candidates to have an upper eyelid blepharoplasty with local (awake) anesthesia only.
 Dr. Shridharani will thoroughly discuss your anesthesia options during your consultation.